cybergizer-hq/LibmagicRb/README.md

 cookie.close()    # => #<LibmagicRb:0x000055fa77699818 @closed=true, @db="/home/sourav/.gem/ruby/3.0.0/gems/libmagic_rb-0.1.0/data/magic.mgc", @file="/usr/share/backgrounds/vienna-5164602.jpg", @mode=1106>
 cookie.closed?() # => true
 ```
+Surely, you can automatically get db path if you pass nil to it.
+But If you happen to remove the database file or you are unsure, `db: nil` will not work (so will linux's file command).
+Specifying the path gives you the privilege to pass a locally stored database.

+Do note that there should be version match for the magic files, otherwise it will raise `LibmagicRb::InvalidDBError`.

 ### Example 3:
 LibmagicRb also provides a handy singleton method `:check`.
 You just need to pass the filename and modes: